UgohP/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script creates a directory named 'my_first_directory' in '/tmp/' directory.

 ## 7-movethatfile
-This script moves the file named 'betty' from the '/tmp/' directory to the '/tmp/my_first_directory/' directory
+This script moves the file named 'betty' from the '/tmp/' directory to the '/tmp/my_first_directory/' directory.

+## 8-firstdelete
+This script delete the file named 'betty' from '/tmp/my_first_directory/' directory